11DE784A/11DE784A.github.io/_posts/2024-06-04-a-cursed-topological-space.markdown

 ---

 Recently, I had the misfortune of coming across the Sierpiński 2-point space in the wild.
-And while I'm sure that I must have seen it a within minutes of learning the definition of a topological space, seeing it arise naturally in a linear algebra problem (of all places!) was horrifying.
+And while I'm sure that I must have seen it within minutes of learning the definition of a topological space, seeing it arise naturally in a linear algebra problem (of all places!) was horrifying.